Complying with Data Handling Requirements in Cloud Storage Systems: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Annika Seufert for support in simulating \name{}.
-This work has received funding from the European Union's Horizon 2020 research and innovation program 2014-–2018 under grant agreement No. 644866 (SSICLOPS) and the Excellence Initiative of the German federal and state governments.
-This article reflects only the authors' views and the European Commission is not responsible for any use that may be made of the information it contains.
+The authors would like to thank Annika Seufert for support with the simulations.
+This work has received funding from the European Union's Horizon 2020 research and innovation program 2014-–2018 under grant agreement No.\,644866 (SSICLOPS) and from the Excellence Initiative of the German federal and state governments.
+This article reflects only the authors' views and the funding agencies are not responsible for any use that may be made of the information it contains.

-\begin{IEEEbiography}[{ }]{Martin Henze} received the Diploma degree (equiv.\ M.Sc.) in Computer Science from RWTH Aachen University.
-He is researcher and Head of Security and Privacy at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University.
-His research interests include security and privacy in (large-scale) communication systems, with a special focus on cloud computing, the Internet of Things, and digital currencies such as Bitcoin. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Martin Henze} received the Diploma (equiv.
+M.Sc.) and PhD degrees in Computer Science from RWTH Aachen University.
+He is a postdoctoral researcher at the Fraunhofer Institute for Communication, Information Processing and Ergonomics FKIE, Germany.
+His research interests lie primarily in the area of security and privacy in large-scale communication systems, recently especially focusing on security challenges in the industrial and energy sectors. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Roman Matzutt} received the B.Sc.\ and M.Sc.\ degrees in Computer Science from RWTH Aachen University.
 He is a researcher at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University.
-His research interests include massively distributed security-enhancing systems as well as privacy-enhancing technologies, focusing on blockchain technology, especially digital currencies, and user-controlled data mining. \end{IEEEbiography}
+His research focuses on the challenges and opportunities of accountable and distributed data ledgers, especially those based on blockchain technology, and means allowing users to express their individual privacy demands against Internet services. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jens Hiller} received the B.Sc.\ and M.Sc.\ degrees in Computer Science from RWTH Aachen University.
 He is a researcher at the Chair of Communication and Distributed Systems (COMSYS) at RWTH Aachen University, Germany.
 His research focuses on efficient secure communication including improvements for today's predominant security protocols as well as mechanisms for secure communication in the Internet of Things. \end{IEEEbiography}